Wal8800/wal8800.github.io/docs/_posts/2023-08-25-running-card-game-browser.markdown

 };
 ```

 It’s fairly similar to the [python logic](https://github.com/Wal8800/card-games/blob/698422bfebf2dc3034c027494c4b5f7520c5e62a/ray_runner/multi_agent_bigtwo_runner.py#L59) since tensorflow js provides similar APIs as the python tensorflow library.
-I did have to explicitly cast model output as `tf.Tensor<tf.Rank>[]` otherwise, the typescript compiler doesn’t recognise it’s an array and doesn’t let me retrieve the first element by index `output[0]`
+I did have to explicitly cast model output as `tf.Tensor<tf.Rank>[]` as the typescript compiler doesn’t recognise it’s an array and doesn’t let me retrieve the first element by index `output[0]`

 To get the underlying number from the tensor, we can call `array()` or `arraySync()`.
 The former is asynchronous and returns a promise that we can resolve to get the value.
-The purpose is to avoid blocking the UI thread while waiting for computation to be completed as the `tf.Tensor` is acting as the handler for the computation.
+The purpose is to avoid blocking the UI thread while waiting for computation to be completed as the `tf.Tensor` is actually a handler to the tensor value.

-For our Big Two game, we don’t need to render anything or handle user events while we run inferences for the bot's player turn.
+For our Big Two game, we use `arraySync` to get the tensor value since we don’t need to render anything or handle user events while we run inferences for the bot's player turn.
 Furthermore, the computation is relatively quick so even if we do block the UI thread, it won’t be noticeable in game.

 ## Putting it together

 Now that we can run python code to create a Big Two game and run inference on the Big Two bot model, what’s next?
-We just need to write two javascript functions to manage the python Big Two game states and call the model whenever it’s the bot turn to play cards.
+We need to write two javascript functions to manage the python Big Two game states and call the model whenever it’s the bot turn to play cards.

 - [resetAndStart](https://github.com/Wal8800/bigtwo-web-client/blob/main/src/App.tsx#L99-L113): which reset the Big Two game and goes through each bot player until it’s the human player turn.
 - [step](https://github.com/Wal8800/bigtwo-web-client/blob/main/src/App.tsx#L115-L147): apply the human player action and play through the bot player’s turn until it’s the human player turn.